KevinTurnerii/paragon-geeks-ai-repair-assistant/README.md

 ## Executive Overview

-This project implements a **rule-based operational intake automation system** designed to standardize repair triage in a production electronics repair environment.
+This project implements a rule-based operational intake system designed to standardize repair triage in a real-world electronics repair environment.

-The system converts **unstructured customer issue descriptions** into structured, explainable outputs that support:
+The system converts unstructured customer issue descriptions into structured, explainable outputs that support:

 - Repair routing
 - Priority assignment